-St Mirren v Rangers
+Morelos hits 100th goal as Rangers win

 Post update

-Attempt saved.
-Connor Goldson (Rangers) header from the centre of the box is saved in the bottom left corner.
-Assisted by James Tavernier with a cross.
+Attempt missed.
+Curtis Main (St. Mirren) header from the centre of the box misses to the left.
+Assisted by Connor Ronan with a cross following a set piece situation.

+Curtis Main (St. Mirren) wins a free kick in the attacking half.

+Jamie McGrath went off injured after St. Mirren had used all subs.

 Post update